Supervised Dimensionality Reduction Revisited: Why LDA on Frozen CNN Features Deserves a Second Look: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec:related_work} reviews related work on dimensionality reduction and transfer learning.
 Section~\ref{sec:method} formalizes the problem and describes the methods compared, including the two proposed extensions.
-Section~\ref{sec:experiments} presents the experimental setup and main results.
-Section~\ref{sec:analysis} provides deeper analysis including statistical testing, data efficiency, computational costs, and practitioner guidelines.
+Section~\ref{sec:experiments} presents the experimental setup and main results on all three datasets.
+Section~\ref{sec:analysis} provides deeper analysis including statistical testing, computational costs, the fine-grained boundary condition, and practitioner guidelines.
 Section~\ref{sec:conclusion} concludes.